tiendu/tiendu.github.io/_posts/2023-01-22-uniprot-kegg-hierarchies-eng.markdown

 ---
 layout: post
-title:  "Useful oneliners for bioinformatics"
+title:  "Hierarchical functional assignment using UniProt and KEGG"
-date:   2022-12-20
+date:   2023-01-22
 categories: [guide, english, bioinformatics]
 ---
 **HOW DO WE KNOW WHICH FUNCTIONAL GROUP(S) OUR GENE IN INTEREST BELONGS TO?**